 - Membership to the Students of the Florey Institute (SOFI) group

-In order to be a student of the Florey Department, you must meet the University of Melbourne’s minimum entry requirements for your chosen degree.
-Entry to the Florey Department’s postgraduate program is based on the availability of projects, student suitability and academic background.
+In order to be a student of the Florey Department, you must meet the University of Melbourne’s minimum entry requirements.
+Entry to the Florey Department’s Graduate Research program is based on the availability of projects, student suitability and academic background.

-The first step in becoming a student of the Florey Department is to consult the list of projects available and to make contact with the named Principal Supervisor.
-You should provide a copy of your CV and Academic Transcripts.
-If your application is supported then you can proceed to apply online to the University of Melbourne for candidature and scholarship opportunities.
-Please note that all applications are handled centrally by the University of Melbourne’s Admissions Office.
+The first step in becoming a student of the Florey Department is to consult the list of projects available and to make contact with the Researcher/Principal Supervisor.
+Please provide a copy of your CV, Academic Transcripts and your University's grading scale.
+If your application is supported then you can proceed to apply online to The University of Melbourne for candidature and scholarship opportunities.
+Please note that all applications are handled centrally by The University of Melbourne’s Admissions Office.
 Applications may take 4-6 weeks to assess.

-For more information on becoming a student of the Florey Department, please contact the Postgraduate Research Coordinator.
+For more information on becoming a student of the Florey Department, please contact the Graduate Research Coordinator.

 Brain health affects all Australians.
 You can support our research by making a donation or a bequest.